nxp-imx/imx-smw/Documentations/API/source/capabilities/tee.rst

  - Get key security size
  - Get key type name
  - Commit key storage (do nothing)
+ - Key Derivation: Derive a key from a symmetric base key using the HMAC based Key Derivation Function (HKDF)

 ..
 [1] multiple of 2 bits
 ..
 [2] multiple of 8 bits